Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Introduction

-The first form we address is dynamical non-normality, which arises at the level of the internal dynamics of individual units or subsystems.
-When the local Jacobian or stability matrix is non-normal, even stable fixed points can exhibit large transient responses to small perturbations, especially in the presence of noise \cite{Trefethen, Benayoun2010}.
-In neural circuits, for instance, populations of excitatory and inhibitory neurons often operate near critical balance, leading to strongly non-normal dynamics that transiently amplify fluctuations in input, contributing to fast signal processing, selectivity, and flexible population coding \cite{Hennequin2014, Buendia2019, Baggio2021}.
-These effects are intrinsically linked to asymmetries in the internal coupling and can be viewed as a form of microscopic non-reciprocity between excitatory and inhibitory neurons.
+The first form we address is \emph{local dynamical non-normality}, which arises at the level of the internal dynamics of individual units or subsystems.
+For example, consider an island with a predator population and a prey population.
+The local Jacobian (stability matrix) around a stationary point of the dynamics can be non-normal, so that even if the fixed point is asymptotically stable, the system may exhibit large transient responses to small perturbations—an effect that can be enhanced by continual disturbances or noise \cite{Neubert, Neubert2002, Trefethen, Livi2019, Troude2025a, Troude2025b}.
+Similarly, in neural circuits, interacting excitatory and inhibitory neuronal populations often operate in regimes where the effective linearized dynamics is strongly non-normal, allowing transient amplification of input fluctuations and supporting fast signal processing, selectivity, and flexible population coding \cite{Hennequin2014, Asllani2014, Asllani2018, Asllani2018top, Muolo2020, DiSanto2018, Buendia2019, Wang-Sornette,Baggio2021}.

-The second form is what we term structural non-normality, which stems from the network-level asymmetry in the way local populations are connected at a larger scale.
-In many real-world systems, especially biological and engineered networks, the connectivity matrix that governs inter-unit influences is inherently non-reciprocal.
-Neural circuits, for example, are not fully bidirectional: higher-order cortical areas send feedback to early sensory regions, but not necessarily with equal weight or latency \cite{Gilbert2013, Friston2005, Semedo2022}.
-Similarly, ecological and social systems often exhibit trophic or influence hierarchies, where some magnitude flows in preferred directions \cite{Virginia-PNAS}.
-When such asymmetries are strong, the overall network becomes structurally non-normal, leading to directional instabilities, long-range correlations, waves, and flow-like dynamics.
+The second form is what we term \emph{structural non-normality}, which stems from network-level asymmetry in how units influence one another at a larger scale.
+In many real-world systems, especially biological, and engineered networks, the connectivity that mediates inter-unit interactions is directed and typically not symmetric.
+Ecological and social systems, for example, often exhibit trophic or influence hierarchies, in which some quantity flows preferentially along directed pathways \cite{Virginia-PNAS, Johnson}.
+Neural circuits likewise are not fully bidirectional: higher-order cortical areas send feedback to early sensory regions, but not necessarily with equal strength in the opposite direction \cite{Gilbert2013, Friston2005, Semedo2022,Hennequin2012}.
+Such directed structure can (but need not) generate a non-normal connectivity operator; when it does, it can promote directional amplification, long-range correlations, wave-like responses, and flow-like propagation of activity across the network.